Tricholoma pessundatum

 Tricholoma pessundatum is a mushroom of the agaric genus Tricholoma.

+Taxonomy

 First described as Agaricus pessundatus by Elias Magnus Fries in 1821, it was transferred to the genus Tricholoma by Lucien Quélet in 1872.

-The species has as sour meal odor, and contains toxins which can cause severe gastrointestinal upset.
+Description

+The orangish cap is up to 18 cm across, with a lighter margin, and is viscid when wet.
+The gills are white but develop stains and vary in attachment.
+The stem is up to 14 cm long.
+The spore print is white.

+It has a sour meal odor.

+Similar species

 A very similar species to the European mushroom is Tricholoma muricatum, which differs only in microscopic details.

+Toxicity

+It contains toxins which can cause severe gastrointestinal upset.